RecondoYuk/winelist/wine_pages/Stolpman.md

+---
-# Stolpman “Love You Bunches”
+title: Stolpman “Love You Bunches”
+description: An energetic, playful, and refreshing rosé that will pair well with lighter dishes and a sunny afternoon
+---

 ## Fast Facts
 *Peach, Strawberry, Lemon-Lime, Mint, Playful*
 *An energetic, playful, and refreshing rosé that will pair well with lighter dishes and a sunny afternoon*
  - **Name**: Stolpman “Love You Bunches”
  - **Style**: Rosé